| Title: | Fast, Exact Bootstrap Principal Component Analysis for High Dimensional Data |

 if TRUE, the resulting data is outputted as a |

-simulated measurement vectors of Normalized Delta Power, for the first 7.5 hours of sleep.
+A matrix containing n simulated measurement vectors of Normalized Delta Power, for the first 7.5 hours of sleep.
 These vectors are generated according to the equation:

 Aaron Fisher, Brian Caffo, and Vadim Zipunnikov.
 Fast, Exact Bootstrap Principal Component Analysis for p>1 million.
 2014. http://arxiv.org/abs/1405.0922